 Why were you drawn to writing middle grade?

 I really like this age.
 I get to hang out with middle graders often, as a parent and a basketball coach, and they’re always cracking me up.
 It’s also an age when they’re beginning to think about big topics like who they are, what they care about, and what they believe about the world.
 The possibilities of writing for this age are endless.

 Thankfully I can do more than hint!
 My next middle grade book is called LET THE MONSTER OUT and it releases in May 2022.
 It’s the story of a Black boy named Quentin “Bones” Malone who moves to a small town where strange things start happening: his mom and other adults go through zombie-like personality changes, and kids experience each other’s nightmares.
 Bones and his new friends have to figure out what’s going on—and confront their own fears—before something sinister takes over the whole town.
 This was a very different book to write and I’m looking forward to having it out in the world.

 What has been the most surprising part of your publishing journey?

 It probably sounds corny to say that the best surprise has been the friends I’ve made along the way, but it’s true!
 Getting to know other writers has made a big difference.
 Publishing can be such a roller coaster, and it’s been so helpful to have people who understand the journey.
 And cheering on each other’s successes is just the best feeling.

 My youngest son and I are reading BLACK BOY JOY, edited by Kwame Mbalia, and it’s a delightful anthology that makes me wish (again) that we had more short story collections for middle graders.
 And I just finished the audiobook of WEIRD KID by Greg Van Eekhout, about a seventh grader who’s secretly a blob of interstellar goo.
 It’s one of the funniest books I’ve read all year.

 What’s your favourite piece of kick-butt advice?

-Thank you so much for joining us, Paula!
+Thank you for joining us, Chad!